 If Parents or Guardians have concerns about their child's academic progress, behaviour, physical or social well-being, they should first contact the Pastoral Leader or relevant subject teacher.
-Should the concern remain unresolved, a conference with the Assistant Principal, teacher/s, student and parent/guardian will be scheduled.
+Should the concern remain unresolved, a conference with the Dean of Students, teacher/s, student and parent/guardian will be scheduled.

-Should the concern continue to remains unresolved after the evaluation of the conference with the Assistant Principal, a meeting between the Principal, Assistant Principal and the Parent shall take place.
+Should the concern continue to remains unresolved after the evaluation of the conference with the Dean of Students, a meeting between the Principal, Dean of Students and the Parent shall take place.